Biden overturns Trump ban on transgender people serving in U.S. military

 ‘COUNTING DOWN TO THIS DAY’

+“The greatest military in the world will again value readiness over bias, and qualifications over discrimination,” said Alphonso David, president of the Human Rights Campaign, the largest lesbian, gay, bisexual and transgender civil rights organization in the United States.

-While advocates applaud Biden’s move, the fact that any president can decide whether transgender people can serve in the military is problematic, they say.
+But the fact that any president can decide whether transgender people can serve in the military is problematic, advocates said.
 Any American who is fit and able should have the right to serve, they argue.

 “We must make sure that future presidents do not backslide on our values of equality and inclusion, and I intend to add a provision to this year’s defense policy bill to secure a permanent policy of nondiscrimination for our armed forces,” said Congresswoman Jackie Speier, Chair of the House Armed Services Military Personnel Subcommittee.